Tá tú anseo:

 If you're a child, parent or educator, have a look at It's Your Right.
 You will find lots of information, videos and pictures about children's rights for ages 4-17 and a game called 'Rights Runner' to test what you know about children's rights!

-Access resources for educators and professionals; lesson plans, posters on children’s rights and our website for young people.
+Access resources for educators and professionals; lesson plans, posters on children’s rights, virtual video workshops and accompanying worksheets, and ItsYourRight - our website for young people.

 We give advice to the Government and others about individual laws, policies and decisions that affect children.